Main Street - Copyright Jamie Murray

 • Any amount of firewood for maple syrup production.
 (RSA 79:1 II (b) 2) 6.
 Government and utilities not selling the wood.
 (RSA 79:1 II (b) 3 & 4)

 If you or your logger are planning a timbering operation which is not covered by the above exemptions, even if you do not receive any money from the project, you are required to file a Notice of Intent to Cut with the Town.
 The Notice of Intent to Cut must be completed with a volume estimate, signed by the assessing officials and posted on the job site before any cutting which requires a Notice can start.
 Since many departments review the paperwork, you should file at least a month before you wish to start the timber harvesting.
-For more information, click here and scroll down to the Timber section.
-Another very informative site is Division of Forest and Lands.
+Additional information can be found on the NH Division of Forest and Lands website.